tsgates/arch-wiki-markdown/wiki/Gaming.md

 hints to reduce latency in the system.
 It comes with a number of configs, and is extensively helpful in prioritizing disk I/O. Installing it will again increase responsiveness and reduce input lag.
-To use, simply install and add to your DAEMONS in rc.conf.
+To use, simply install it and enable the ulatencyd systemd service.

 In addition, Ulatencyd has it's own method for specifically reducing latency in games, by focusing in on that one individual process.
 To take